luismond/tm2tb/README.md

 # tm2tb

-**tm2tb** is a bilingual term extractor.
+**tm2tb** extracts terms from bilingual data.

+It identifies terms in both source and target languages.

 Given a **T**ranslation **M**emory, it extracts a **T**erm **B**ase

 ## What is a Term Base?

-In translation projects, a term base is a collection of terms relevant to a project
+In translation projects, a term base is a collection of terms relevant to a project.

+It is like having a specialized bilingual dictionary.

-It features words and terms with their corresponding translation to a target language
+It includes terms along with their corresponding translations in the target language.

 ## What is a Translation Memory?

-A translation memory is a file that stores translations from previously translated files
+A Translation Memory is a file that stores translations from previously translated documents.

+Typically, it’s bilingual, containing pairs of sentences in the source and target languages.

-Normally it is bilingual, but it can also contain translations from many languages
+However, it can also include translations from multiple languages.

 ## Where can I use tm2tb?

+### Translation and localization

-Translation and localization: bilingual term lists are used in the quality assurance process
+Bilingual term lists play a crucial role in quality assurance during translation and localization projects.

 Machine translation: bilingual terminology is used to fine-tune MT models